 We actively participate in retrospective and prospective outcomes research aimed at improving care for kids everywhere with spinal deformities such as scoliosis, kyphosis and spondylolisthesis.

 Our physicians are frequent presenters at conferences around the world, and have even appeared in television, radio and newspaper media.
-In the past 7 years alone, members of the program have published more than 90 papers on spinal conditions.
+In the past seven years alone, members of the program have published more than 90 papers on spinal conditions.

 The physicians associated with cerebral palsy research have presented at the following national and international orthopedic conferences within the past 5 years: